iamtimsmith/netlify-portfolio_v2/src/posts/what-is-the-mern-stack-and-how-does-it-work/index.md

 Adding the `client` folder to the `.gitignore` file will ensure that it is not being seen as a second repo in the project.
 In addition, doing things this way makes it simple to redesign and swap out front-ends without having to touch the back-end.

-How your app is designed will be totally up to you, I just feel that things can stay a bit more organized by maintaining separate repos for front and back ends.
+How your full stack app is designed will be totally up to you, I just feel that things can stay a bit more organized by maintaining separate repos for front and back ends.
 ![Organizing](https://media.giphy.com/media/cIWnDtConYRFPxmmah/giphy-downsized-large.gif)

 #### Creating Our React js Front-End

 Now that we've gone over project organization, let's talk about our actual Front-end code.
-Below is my `app.js` file for the React js app and rather than putting the code to each component in this post, I'll just drop a link to the repo [here](https://github.com/iamtimsmith/simple-mern-app) and explain what each of the components is doing.
+Below is my `app.js` file for the React js app and rather than putting the code to each component in this post, I'll just drop a link to the repo [here](https://github.com/iamtimsmith/simple-mern-app) and explain what each of the react components is doing.

 ![Set up our react js app.js file](./code5.png)